-Following the introduction of the separate binding vote on the remuneration policy, the remuneration report now serves as a way for shareholders to make their views known on the company's pay practices during the year under review, and the extent to which these were compliant with the remuneration policy.
+The remuneration report serves as a way for shareholders to make their views known on the company's pay practices during the year under review, and the extent to which these were compliant with the remuneration policy as approved by shareholders.
 The elements of the report which ISS considers are described in more detail in the following section.